 Free Shipping on ALL Orders to Lower 48 States!!

 In any business, some surfaces are fairly easy to keep clean, such as the walls, checkout counter, and doors.
-And then there are others which are designed to get dirty, like a burger grill, an oil or grease pan in an auto shop, or the lint trap in a clothes cleaner.
-Though the surfaces in this latter category don’t have to kept spotless at all times, they should still be cleaned on a regular basis in order to keep the business functioning smoothly.
+And then there are others that are designed to get dirty, like a burger grill, an oil or grease pan in an auto shop, or the lint trap in a clothes cleaner.
+Though the surfaces in this latter category don’t have to be kept spotless at all times, they should still be cleaned on a regular basis to keep the business functioning smoothly.

 Cleaning Rubber Mats

 To get rid of dirt and other substances, you can take a brush or broom and scrub the mat thoroughly (don’t be afraid to use elbow grease!).
-A mild detergent or a degreaser without butyl in it can be combined with hot water and used as a cleaner.
-Then rinse the entire mat with low- or medium-pressure hot water and allow it to air dry.
+A mild detergent or a degreaser without butyl in it can be combined with hot water and used as a cleaning solution.
+Then rinse the mat with low- or medium-pressure hot water and allow it to air dry.

 Cleaning WaterHog Mats